-Concerns conveyed anonymously are difficult to justify and may hinder investigation.
+Concerns can be conveyed anonymously.
+However, anonymous report may be difficult to verify and investigation may be hindered due to insufficient information.
 Accordingly, the Company will consider and decide if anonymous reports should be further investigated based on the individual merit of each circumstance.
 Whistleblowers are encouraged to provide their contact details so that clarifications could be sought during the course of investigation.

-This policy is disseminated to employees of the Group and available on the Company's website (https://nikspro.com/whistle-blowing-policy/).
+This policy is disseminated to employees of the Group and available on the Company's website (Link: www.nikspro.com/whistle-blowing-policy/).

-Since the Company's listing date on 27 October 2023 and up to the date of this report, no significant matter was raised through the Group's whistle-blowing channels.
+During FY2024 and up to the date of this report, no significant matter was raised through the Group's whistle-blowing channels.